alperbahcekapili/CENG796-TopicSummary/topic_summary.md

 $$= E_{x_0 \sim q(x_0), \epsilon \sim N(0, I)}[||\epsilon - \epsilon_{\theta}(\sqrt{\bar{\alpha}_t}x_0 + \sqrt{1 - \bar{\alpha}_t} + \sqrt{1 - \bar{\alpha}_t}\epsilon, t)||^2]$$

-Note that, we omitted the scaling of the real noise, as it's been observed that it's not having those improves the sample quality.
+Note that, we omitted the scaling of the real noise, as it's been observed in [1] that it's not having those improves the sample quality.

 ## Putting everything together